 Clarify the Concern

 The next step is to ask thoughtful, open-ended questions in an attempt to clarify the concern or nature of the adversarial situation.
 In other words, you might ask “Can you help me understand why that is so important to you?
 “Tell me more about why that is upsetting to you?”
 Often just asking a few questions and then really listening can diffuse the situation and create an atmosphere of collaboration instead of conflict.
+This has the added benefit of helping ensure you respond to the actual concern, and not one you've misinterpreted or fabricated in your head.

 Transfer the Focus